 The goal of the recruitment process is supposed to improve the company’s sustainable and competitive advantage.

-This does not mean that positions should stay open indefinitely because the ‘perfect candidate’ cannot be found but instead means that the company recruitment and leadership development models need to be aligned.
+This does not mean that positions should stay open indefinitely.
+It indicates that the ‘perfect candidate’ cannot be found.
+Instead, it means that the company recruitment and leadership development models need to be aligned.

-If a position remains open for an extended time the question a candidate should ask is whether the environment supports career development or has the resources/ competencies necessary to respond to changes in the environment?
+If a position remains open for an extended time, a candidate should ask a question.
+Does the environment support career development?
+Does it have the necessary resources or competencies to respond to changes in the environment?
 If the answer is no the candidate may choose to consider opportunities with the competitor.

-The process begins with asking the question ‘what is our competitive advantage and how can we support its development, growth, and ability to support change?’
+The process starts by asking two questions.
+What is our competitive advantage?
+How can we support its development, growth, and ability to support change?
 If leadership innovation does not exist internally to develop, evaluate, and refine this process there are external resources available.
 But this competency should not be outsourced indefinitely.
-It needs to be cultivated, reinforced, and owned internally if the competency is to stay adaptive, effective, and sustainable over time.
+It needs to be cultivated.
+It must be reinforced.
+It must be owned internally.
+These steps are necessary for the competency to stay adaptive, effective, and sustainable over time.

 The following spreadsheet can be used as a gap analysis and planning tool for strengthening the company strategic competitive advantage: